 How you can join

 We encourage your contribution to shape delivery of your practice.
 We meet 4 times a year.
 To join as a volunteer for our Patient Participation Group or if you are happy for us to contact you occasionally by email or our WhatsApp group please complete our online application form.
-If you would like further information please ask to speak to Lorraine Williams (Care Coordinator).
+If you would like further information please ask to speak to Tracy Edwards (Care Coordinator).

 What your PPG is required to do